marianogappa/crypto-predictions/README.md

 - `PREDICTIONS_DAEMON_ENABLE_TWEETING`: unset by default, set it to any value to enable
 - `PREDICTIONS_DAEMON_ENABLE_REPLYING`: unset by default, set it to any value to enable
+- `PREDICTIONS_WEBSITE_URL`: unset by default, set it to website domain (without trailing slash) to add a link to website on Tweets

 ## Components